-1. As required under Rule 9.3.2A of the Parliament's Standing Orders, these Explanatory Notes are published to accompany the UK Withdrawal from the European Union (Continuity) (Scotland) Bill, introduced in the Scottish Parliament on 18 June 2020.

-2. The following other accompanying documents are published separately:

-- a Financial Memorandum (SP Bill 77-FM);

-- a Policy Memorandum (SP Bill 77-PM);

-- statements on legislative competence made by the Presiding Officer and the Scottish Government (SP Bill 77-LC).

-3. These Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
-They do not form part of the Bill and have not been endorsed by the Parliament.

-4. The Notes should be read in conjunction with the Bill.
+- 1. As required under Rule 9.7.8A of the Parliament's Standing Orders, these revised Explanatory Notes are published to accompany the UK Withdrawal from the European Union (Continuity) (Scotland) Bill, (which was introduced in the Scottish Parliament on 18 June 2020) as amended at Stage 2.
+Text has been added or revised, as necessary, to reflect the amendments made at Stage 2, and these changes indicated by side-lining in the margin. - 2.
+These revised Explanatory Notes have been prepared by the Scottish Government in order to assist the reader of the Bill and to help inform debate on it.
+They do not form part of the Bill and have not been endorsed by the Parliament. - 3.
+The Notes should be read in conjunction with the Bill.
 They are not, and are not meant to be, a comprehensive description of the Bill.
 So where a part of a section or schedule does not seem to require any explanation or comment, none is given.